paperless-ngx/paperless-ngx/docs/setup.rst

         .. _Docker installation guide: https://docs.docker.com/engine/installation/
         .. _docker-compose installation guide: https://docs.docker.com/compose/install/

-2. Create a copy of ``docker-compose.yml.example`` as ``docker-compose.yml``
-    and a copy of ``docker-compose.env.example`` as ``docker-compose.env``.
-    You'll be editing both these files: taking a copy ensures that you can ``git pull`` to receive updates without risking merge conflicts with your modified versions of the configuration files.
-3. Modify ``docker-compose.yml`` to your preferences.
+2. Modify ``docker-compose.yml`` to your preferences.
 You should change the path to the consumption directory in this file.
 Find the line that specifies where to mount the consumption directory: